heisguyy/mlops-capstone/README.md

-Cycling duration
+House prices
 ==============================

-Predicting the duration of cycling in London.
+Predicting the price of houses in 14 states in the United States of America.

 Project Structure
 ------------